Postdoctoral Training Program in Translational Research and Entrepreneurship in Pulmonary Vascular Biology

 ‘Translational Research Tool-Set’: Immersion in an initial core competency training period in translational research including an intensive 2-week accelerated introduction to bench-to-bedside research and laboratory techniques at the University of Pittsburgh and an introduction to understanding and managing regulatory issues for human and animal research.
 Throughout the first six months, trainees will complete the ‘Introduction to Translational Research’ (CLRES 2140) course offered through the CTSI.
 A unique aspect of our translational training is the incorporation of full-time elective rotations at the FDA, intramural NIH Clinical Center Regulatory and Pharmacy Development Program, and Industry.
 This intensive exposure allows the trainee to develop the elemental tools for translational research: basic science methodology, clinical translational methodologies, and key regulatory tools.

 Research Project: Each trainee will be expected to complete at least one major research project during the training program.
 Ideally, the project will provide the basis for subsequent NIH grant applications such as an F32 or K series career development award.
-Each Fellow is also expected to publish a minimum of 2-3 peer-reviewed papers (with at least one as first author) within the two year training period.
+Each Fellow is also expected to publish a minimum of 2-3 peer-reviewed papers (with at least one as first author) within the two-year training period.

 Individualized Development Plan: Trainees are likely to enter the Program with varying degrees of experience and sophistication in research methods, design, and statistics.
 Therefore, formal coursework will need to be individualized for each trainee.
 Examples of University of Pittsburgh courses most likely to be recommended for trainees are 1) CLRES 2010 Clinical Research Methods; 2) CLRES 2020 Biostatistics: Statistical Approaches in Clinical Research; 3) CLRES 2040 Measurement in Clinical Research; and 4) CLRES 2050 Ethics and Regulation of Clinical Research.
 Typically, one or two of the courses per year will be required for each trainee based on individual needs.

 Evaluation: Each Fellow will present an oral progress report to the Training Committee annually, to facilitate evaluation of progress and focus in future direction.
 Written evaluations by trainees and mentors will be completed each year.
 More frequent informal education is recommended.
 For trainees interested in the entrepreneurial track, the University of Pittsburgh School of Medicine-Tepper Entrepreneurial MBA program has developed formalized evaluation documents for trainees, and the trainees’ performance within this program will be evaluated based on a rubric that includes ethics and professional standards, oral and written communication, multidisciplinary team work, research expertise, scholarship, and entrepreneurial acumen.